 Your Dwarf Fortress sometimes receives visiting diplomats or leaders from neighboring human lands.
 In some cases, the human lands are ruled by a demon posing as the avatar of the humans' deity, who is nonetheless precisely as amiable as any other human diplomat would be.
 Unless it gets upset by something and starts spitting poison or fire.

+In The Elder Scrolls, this occurs anytime a mortal interacts with one of the Daedric Princes.
+Amusingly, this becomes a literal example in Sheogorath's Daedric Quest for Skyrim, where he actually is encountered sitting around a table having tea with Pelagius The Mad.
 Also the Skyrim quest with Sanguine the Daedric Prince of dark indulgences It starts off with you both having a drink.
 Then the two of you have an (Offscreen) night on the town doing drunken pranks, during which he promised to take you to a place where "Wine flows like water"

 Antimony Carver (a twelve-year-old girl) and Coyote (an ancient trickster god of incredible power), act friendly and seem to more or less treat each other as equals.
 Word of God holds that one of the reasons Coyote likes Antimony is because she doesn't hesitate to shrug him off.
 To her ethereal sight he looks much like someone peering into a fishbowl would — if that fishbowl were our three-dimensional space... and she has no problems riding on his back or playing a prank on her teacher together.